A confined random walk locally looks like tilted random interlacements: Some preliminary results

 Consider an event $A$ that depends on the trajectory up to $\tau_C := \min\{n, X_n \notin C \}$, the exit time of some subdomain $C \subset D_N$.
 Then recalling the transition kernel $p_{N}(x,y)$ of $\Pbf^N$ from~\eqref{eq:def-p_N}, after telescoping the product of ratios of $\phi_N$'s, we can write

 Then, we usually want to show that the ratio of the $\phi_N$'s or the $\lambda_N^{-\tau_C}$ only contribute through multiplicative constants, meaning that\footnote{We use the notation $a_N \asymp b_N$ to denote the existence of positive constants $c, C$ that satisfy the following: there is a $N_0$ such that for all $N \geq N_0$, $c a_N \leq b_N \leq C a_N$.} $\Pbf^N_x (A) \asymp \Pbf_x (A)$.
 To do so, we need a proper control of the ratios of $\phi_N$'s: this appears natural and should be known, but we were not able to find a reference in the literature.
-We will use the following result, that we prove in Appendix \ref{sec:appendix:fonctions-propres}.
+We will use the following result, that is a transcription of \cite[Corollary 1.12]{vecteurpropre}.

-\begin{proposition} There is a positive constant $\kappa$, and some $N_0\geq 1$ such that, for all $N\geq N_0$,
+\begin{proposition} There is a positive constant $\kappa_1$, and some $N_1 \geq 1$ such that, for all $N\geq N_1$,

 \end{proposition}